wasp-sweden/wara-sw-tech-tools/README.md

-# WARA-SW: Software Corpus and Offline Tool Evaluation Platform
+# WARA-SW: Software Corpus and Evaluation Platform

-Aim: Make it easy to evaluate (offline) software tools on existing Open Source software, with a foucs on software used in the Swedish industry.
+Aim: Make it easy to evaluate (mainly non-interactive) software tools on existing Open Source software, with a foucs on software used in the Swedish industry.